freepn/fpnd/README.rst

-Since the main user daemon ``fpnd.py`` needs to manipulate networks and routes, it currently runs under either systemd or openrc as a daemon service, which means you will need root (or sudo) priveleges to start and stop the init script or service files.
+Since the main user daemon ``fpnd.py`` needs to manipulate networks and routes, it currently must run under either systemd or openrc as a daemon service, which means you will need root (or sudo) priveleges to start and stop the init script or service files.
 That said, we DO NOT recommend enabling the service to run on boot (so it *does not* need to be enabled this way).
 We DO recommend using start|stop as needed so it only runs when you want it to.

+The fpnd tools require access to the following privileged interfaces on each peer host:

+* zerotier API via access token (requires tun/tap on Linux)
+* sysctl, kernel routing, and iptables/netfilter interfaces

+When running under systemd we can take advantage of some of the isolation features and allow the daemon to run as a non-priveleged user (``fpnd``) using linux capabilities to gain the required priveleges.
+The alternative option of running under openrc requires running with full root priveleges.

 Please choose one of the following user config options for starting and stopping the ``fpnd`` Systemd service: